 Who We Are

-Currently headed towards our fourth year of operation, the Acadia Community Garden and Art Society is dedicated to contributing to the standard of living for the people in our neighborhood.
+Currently in our 7th year of operation, the Acadia Community Garden & Art Society is dedicated to contributing to increasing the standard of living for the people of our neighborhood.

 - Secretary: Melody Plummer